fgamador/lifetimekata/exercises/00_welcome/README.md

 improve at writing explicit lifetimes (things like `&'a str`).
 And that starts with the next chapter!

-## Exercise: Complete the Rustlings Exercises on Lifetimes
+## Exercise: Complete the Rustlings exercises on lifetimes

 If you aren't sure you understand the above, before reading on, [complete the rustlings exercises about lifetimes](https://github.com/rust-lang/rustlings/tree/main/exercises/16_lifetimes).